LayerXcom/cordage/README.md

 We welcome contributions to Cordage.
 Feel free to submit your own issues and PRs!

-Please review [contributing](/CONTRIBUTING.md) guidelines to get started.

 ## License
-This distribution is published under the Apache License Version 2.0 found in the [LICENSE](/LICENSE) file.
+This distribution is published under the Apache License Version 2.0 found in the [LICENSE](./LICENSE) file.

 ## Maintainers